retrozinndev/Hyprland-Dots/README.md

 In order to install this style right away, just run this installation script:

 > ℹ️ Notice: the installation script will make a backup folder containing all previous files in `~/hyprland-dots-bkp`.

+> ❕ Tip: The `$` character means that you can run this command without a root/super user.

 ```nushell
  $ git clone "https://github.com/retrozinndev/Hyprland-Dots.git"; cd Hyprland-Dots; bash apply.sh